willcutchin/short-put-neural-network/README.md

 * Will Cutchin
 * Erik Klem
 * Yash Gollapudi

 ### Description

-#### This project aims to create a LSTM neural network that will take finacial information for a given underlying over a given time and provide a delta value that is suggested to short puts at.
+This project aims to create a LSTM neural network that will take finacial information for a given underlying over a given time and provide a delta value that is suggested to short puts at.
 This neural network will be trained on historical data over a given time and aim to give the highest sensable delta value whilest minimizing chances of being in the money at expiration.

+### Assuptions
+* Strategy
+  * Shorting single leg put options contract (1 qnt)
+* Days To Expiration
+  * Closest monthly expiration to 45 days DTE
+*

 ## 📋 Table of Contents
    * [Objectives](#-objectives)